030/n3dr/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: Report a bug encountered while operating Kubernetes
+about: Report a bug encountered while operating n3dr
 labels: kind/bug

 ---

 <!-- Please use this template while reporting a bug and provide as much info as possible.
 Not doing so may result in your bug not being addressed in a timely manner.
 Thanks!

-If the matter is security related, please disclose it privately via https://kubernetes.io/security/ -->
+If the matter is security related, please disclose it privately by sending an email to chocolatey030@gmail.com -->